PLANTS

 DICOTS

-Dicots are flowering plants with the typical characteristics of 2 embryonic leaves and by far the largest class of plants in South Africa with roughly 12.000 different species.
-Within this class you will find Protea’s (also known as Sugarbush), Heaths, Beech, Oak, Walnut and Fig trees, Waterlilies and grapevines.
+Dicots are flowering plants and by far the largest class of plants in South Africa.
+Within this class you will find Protea’s, Heaths, Beech, Oak, Walnut and Fig trees, Waterlilies and grapevines.

 MONOCOTS

-The monocots are flowering plants with the typical characteristics of 1 embryonic leaf and the second largest class of plants in South Africa with roughly 4.000 different species.
-Within this class you will find Lilies, the spectacular Quiver Tree, Aloe’s, Orchids, about 400 grass species, beautiful Strelitzias and many more colorful and beautifully shaped plants.
+Monocots are also flowering plants and the second largest class of plants in South Africa.
+Within this class you will find Lilies, the Quiver Tree, Aloe’s, Orchids, about 400 grass species and beautiful Strelitzias.